-- 1. The RSO, ARSO, or designee will promptly review all exposure records to look for workers or groups of workers whose exposure is unexpectedly high or low.
-This procedure does not apply to backup monitor records; for example, pocket ionization chambers, when the monitor of record is a film badge, thermoluminescent dosimeter (TLD), or optically stimulated dosimeter (OSD's). - 2.
-All individuals who are occupationally exposed to ionizing radiation on a regular basis will be issued a film badge, TLD, OSD's, or other approved whole body monitor.
-The device should be processed by a contract service on a monthly basis if they exceed 500 millirem per quarter.
+- The RSO, ARSO, or designee will promptly review all exposure records to look for workers or groups of workers whose exposure is unexpectedly high or low.
+This procedure does not apply to backup monitor records; for example, pocket ionization chambers, when the monitor of record is a film badge, thermoluminescent dosimeter (TLD), or optically stimulated dosimeter (OSD). - 2.
+All individuals who are occupationally exposed to ionizing radiation on a regular basis will be issued a film badge, TLD, OSD, or other approved whole body monitor.
+The device will be processed by a contract service on a monthly basis if they exceed 500 millirem per quarter.
 Those licensees whose employees receive exposures of less than 500 millirem a quarter may request to extend the exchange frequency upon agency approval.
-To receive approvals submit a notification with the following information: - Supporting documentation that confirms that no employee will exceed 500 millirem/ quarter; and - Proposed frequency of exchange. - 3.
+To receive approval provide the following information: - Supporting documentation that confirms that no employee will exceed 500 millirem/ quarter; and - Proposed frequency of exchange. - 3.
 All individuals who, on a regular basis, handle radioactive material that emits ionizing radiation will be issued a film or TLD finger monitor.
 The device will be processed by a contract service on a monthly basis if they exceed 500 millirem per quarter.
 Those licensees whose employees receive exposures of less than 500 millirem a quarter may request to extend the exchange frequency upon agency approval.
-To receive approvals provide the following information: - Supporting documentation that confirms that no employee will exceed 500 millirem/ quarter; and - Proposed frequency of exchange. - 4.
+To receive approval provide the following information: - Supporting documentation that confirms that no employee will exceed 500 millirem/ quarter; and - Proposed frequency of exchange. - 4.
 All individuals who are exposed to radiation on an occasional basis will not normally be issued exposure monitors.
-Examples of such personnel are service personnel who deliver packages, secretarial personnel who work in the nuclear medicine clinic but do not work with patients, and nurses who occasionally care for patients who have received diagnostic dosages. - 5.
-Submit the name, address, and license number of the company who will process the personnel monitoring as part of this procedure.
+Examples of such personnel are service personnel who deliver packages, secretarial personnel who work in the nuclear medicine clinic but do not work with patients, and nurses who occasionally care for patients who have received diagnostic dosages.